3 Day Short Poon Hill Trek3 Day Short Poon Hill Trek

 • An expert and experienced guide who can lead you to the destination with all the safety precautions.

-• Flexible and customized Itinerary based on the preference of the trekkers.
+• Flexible and customised Itinerary based on the preference of the trekkers.

 • Complimentary services like Duffel Bag, Trekking Poles, and SIM Card.